HomeLatest NewsEnterprise ITSelf Service Analytics and BI users will produce more analysis than Data Scientists: Gartner

 Self Service Analytics and BI users will produce more analysis than Data Scientists, said research firm Gartner.

 “The trend of digitalization is driving demand for analytics across all areas of modern business and government,” said Carlie J. Idoine, research director at Gartner.
-“Rapid advancements in , Internet of Things and SaaS (cloud) analytics and BI platforms are making it easier and more cost-effective than ever before for nonspecialists to perform effective analysis and better inform their decision making.”
+“Rapid advancements in , of Things and (cloud) analytics and BI platforms are making it easier and more cost-effective than ever before for nonspecialists to perform effective analysis and better inform their decision making.”

 Gartner’s recent survey of more than 3,000 CIOs shows that CIOs ranked analytics and BI as the top differentiating technology for their organizations.
 It attracts the most new investment and is also considered the most strategic technology area by top-performing CIOs.